 Connection is the experience of oneness.
 It’s having shared experiences, relatable feelings, or similar ideas.

 Of course, the implication is not that every single overweight person is suffering some kind of subconscious trauma.
-Many of the ongoing problems we cannot resolve are, in fact, symptoms of deeper problems we may not be aware of.
+The point is that many of the ongoing problems we cannot resolve are, in fact, symptoms of deeper problems we may not be aware of.
 In fact, Hari analogizes this to the smoke of a burning house: You can keep waving away the clouds, but without putting out the fire, your efforts will be futile.